polywrap/documentation/src/docs/quick-start/javascript.md

 $snippet: quickstart-js-init-client
 ```

 At this point, you can already invoke Wraps!
-In the simple example below, we will invoke the Logger Wrap within our `main` function:
+In the simple example below, we will invoke the SHA3 Wrap within our `main` function:

 ```javascript
 $snippet: quickstart-js-1st-invoke